pgmesa/kbase-git/README.md

 Despite the fact that the best practice with this program is to upload manually the code when you have finished your work session (kbase-git upload), the program offers the abilitty to create automated tasks depending on the OS you are using, to ensure that the code is every day uploaded to keybase at the hours you have scheduled, in case you forgot to upload it manually.

-This program is for daily development of the project of each individual of the team, but for storing the git project to work with the team (as github does - push, clone, pull, fetch...) you can use keybase functionality to create repositories (read more about this in the keybase website - https://keybase.io/).
+This program is for securing the daily development of the project of each individual of the team, but for storing the git project to work with the team (as github does - push, clone, pull, fetch...) you can use keybase functionality to create encrypted repositories (read more about this in the keybase website - https://keybase.io/).

 ## Project Uploading
 When uploading the project, all tracked files by git will be removed from your computer and then the .git folder will be moved to keybase.
 A log file will also be created in the "__logs__" directory.